jaswingumpella/codevision/README.md

 ## Backend (Spring Boot)

 The backend lives in [`backend/`](backend/).
-It exposes a synchronous `/analyze` endpoint that clones a Git repository, extracts build/class metadata, and records a snapshot in an H2 database.
-A companion `/project/{id}/overview` endpoint returns the latest `ParsedDataResponse` for UI and integrations.
+It exposes a synchronous `/analyze` endpoint that clones a Git repository, extracts build/class/API metadata, and records a snapshot in an H2 database.
+Companion endpoints return the stored data for the UI and integrations:

+- `GET /project/{id}/overview` – the latest `ParsedDataResponse`.
+- `GET /project/{id}/api-endpoints` – the persisted API catalog (requires the API key when security is enabled).

 ### Prerequisites